AhmedTrb/AhmedTrb/README.md

 I have hands-on experience in web and app development through various projects and internships.
 During my internship at Graines Academy, We built an admin platform designed to facilitate user management operations.
 I also contributed to a startup as a solo talent part of the **Open Startup Tunisia program**, where I helped in building the MVP including API integrations, frontend development with Flutter, and testing.

-These experiences, combined with my active participation in hackathons, have shaped my technical expertise in C++, JavaScript, and Python, as well as frameworks like React and Flutter.
+These experiences, combined with my active participation in hackathons, have shaped my technical expertise in C++, JavaScript, and Python, as well as frameworks like Flutter.

 ### 🚀 My Journey
 My journey started with an early fascination for technology, building simple games with Scratch and later learning C++ in High School.
 This laid the foundation for my participation in the **Tunisian Olympiads in Programming** a competitive programming competition for students under 18, where I discovered the thrill of tackling challenging problems and finding elegant solutions.